Juicy Tomatoes are elite veggies suited for summer gardens, but backyard critters can feast on your precious harvest on hot days.

 Birds | Place bird feeders or baths around the garden patch Keep scarecrows at the planting site Cover the fruits with thin cloth to protect them |

-So, identify intruders and use immediate methods to drive these raiders off your Tomato garden.
+Identify intruders and use immediate methods to drive the raiders and keep them from eating your tomatoes.

 Also, use eco-friendly solutions that don’t harm other beneficial pollinators and animals.